Microscopic evidence for strong periodic lattice distortion in 2D charge-density wave systems

 The transition metal dichalcogenides (TMD) have shown intriguing phenomena like the spin-valley physics \cite{Xiao2012,Wu2013}, superconductivity induced/enhanced by tuning various parameters \cite{Ye2012a,Taniguchi2012,Sipos2008,Morosan2006,Wagner2008,Li2010,Friend1987}, and charge-density waves (CDW) that coexist and compete with superconductivity (e.g. 2H-$\mathrm{NbSe_2}$, $\mathrm{TaSe_2}$, 1T-$\mathrm{TaS_2}$, and $\mathrm{TiSe_2}$) \cite{Sipos2008,Morosan2006,Wagner2008,Li2010,Friend1987}.
 Such competition between CDW and superconductivity is closely tied to the complicated interactions between the internal degrees of freedom, including charge, lattice and orbital.
 Differentiating which interactions are key requires knowing which of them are responsible for the different phases.
 The degree to which an electron-driven mechanism is the cause of CDWs in the trigonal prismatic structured (2H) TMDs is still under debate.
 Existing studies have proposed a variety of different mechanisms, including the Fermi surface nesting \cite{Borisenko2008,Borisenko2009}, saddle band driven susceptibility divergence \cite{Rice1975}, f-wave gapping and marginal Fermi liquid \cite{CastroNeto2001}, etc.

-The existence of incommensurate CDW phases \cite{Moncton1977,Scholz1982} does lend support for the role of electronic interactions as the cause, since $2k_F$ is generally not expected to be a rational fraction of the lattice reciprocal vectors.
+These materials do show some evidence of the electronic nature of the CDW phases including the existence of incommensurate CDW phases \cite{Moncton1977,Scholz1982}, since $2k_F$ is generally not expected to be a rational fraction of the lattice reciprocal vectors.
 Furthermore, the electronic origin is also supported by photoemission experiments which measured the Fermi surface of $\mathrm{NbSe_2}$ and $\mathrm{TaSe_2}$ and approximated the electronic susceptibility with an autocorrelation.
 This analysis showed peaks at wave vectors corresponding to those of the CDW \cite{Borisenko2008,Borisenko2009}.
 However, inelastic X-ray scattering experiment in $\mathrm{NbSe_2}$ \cite{Weber2011} reveals that the lattice dynamics exhibit unconventional behavior and hence may be dominating the transition.
 Moreover, recent LDA calculations have shown the difficulties with Fermi surface nesting and have suggested that periodic lattice distortion (PLD), instead of eMod, is the essential ingredient \cite{Johannes2006,Johannes2008}.
 In a recent real space study, Soumyanarayanan \emph{et al.} \cite{Soumyanarayanan2013} have shown that there is a close relationship between CDW formation and the local strain related to the surface layer buckling in $\mathrm{NbSe_2}$.
 Rossnagel \emph{et al.} have, in addition, argued that the spin-orbit interaction is also important for a 5d-electron system like $\mathrm{TaSe_2}$ \cite{Rossnagel2007}.
 Because of this debate, it is necessary to systematically study the CDWs in the TMDs with the simultaneous measurement of any intrinsic lattice distortion while spatially resolving the electronic component across this family of compounds.